Navigation

 Previous Button | Shift + B

 Concept: Forms Mode | When using a web page, JAWS is in one of two modes: virtual PC cursor or forms mode.
 Forms mode allows JAWS users to input text into edit boxes.
-When you’re in forms mode, the printable keys will simply print out their corresponding letter into the edit field.
-However, when we are using the virtual PC cursor, key presses are mainly done for navigation.
+In forms mode, typing a key enters its letter into the edit field.
+When we are using the virtual PC cursor, key presses are usually done for navigation.
 For example, if I am in forms mode and press the H key, JAWS will print an H into the edit field.
-If I am using the virtual PC cursor and I press H, I will be moved to the next heading.
+If I am using the virtual PC cursor and I press H, I move to the next heading.
 JAWS informs the user of which mode they are in with beep sounds.
 The higher beep indicates that forms mode is on.
 The lower beep indicates that forms mode is off.

 Concept : Tabbing | A common way to move throughout other applications with JAWS is to use the Tab key.
-However, tabbing isn’t quite as central to web browsing.
+Tabbing isn’t quite as central to web browsing.
 JAWS users can tab whenever they would like on the web, but a tab on the web moves the user to the next link or form field.
 This can make tabbing a somewhat confusing method for navigating a web page.
-However, tabbing is extremely useful on the web when filling in a form.
-When you enter the top of a form, you will most likely be put into forms mode.
-When you’re ready to move to the next control in the form, the easiest way to do so is via the tab key.
-This gives us the added benefit of keeping JAWS in forms mode as we navigate, rather than having to manage what mode we are currently in.

 JAWS Find

-Concept: The JAWS Find | JAWS find is a search that JAWS users can initiate to find text in a window.
-This feature is extremely helpful when using the web as you can type your search and the JAWS find will bring you to your searched term regardless if it is a heading, link, form field, plain text, or whatever.
-JAWS Find can also be a powerful workaround when dealing with inaccessible web content.
+Concept: The JAWS Find | JAWS find is a search that JAWS users can use to find text in a window.
+It searches the text against all elements on the page.
+It can also be a powerful workaround for inaccessible web content.

 JAWS Find |Ctrl + F